Image

 This is why early, strategic legal guidance from an experienced manslaughter attorney in Ste.
 Genevieve County, MO can be critical to protecting your rights and your future.

-Potential Penalties for Manslaughter in Ste.
-Genevieve County, MO
+What Penalties Could You Face for a Manslaughter Conviction in Ste.
+Genevieve County, MO?

 A manslaughter conviction in Ste.
 Genevieve County, MO is always treated as a serious felony—and the penalties can be severe.
 Depending on the type of charge, you could be facing significant prison time, including: